077 of 254: Jim Wells County Courthouse, Alice, Texas. County Population: 40,838

 Alicia A. Garza, "JIM WELLS COUNTY," Handbook of Texas Online

-I visited Jim Wells County and photographed the courthouse in Alice on September 24 and 25, 2010.
+I visited Jim Wells County and photographed the courthouse in Alice on September 24 and 25, 2010 and June 6, 2017.

 Jim Wells County Courthouse 1912

 This is a design in search of a style.
-San Antonio architect Atlee Ayres created a neo-classical building with Mediterranean influences and a touch of the prairie style.
-Then, in 1941, a pair of moderne bookends were added on the east and west sides of the building, resulting in, well, a mess.
+San Antonio architect Atlee Ayres, with the help of George Willis, who had worked for four years with Frank Lloyd Wright, created a neo-classical building with Mediterranean influences and a touch of the prairie style.
+Then, in 1948, a pair of modern bookends were added on the east and west sides of the building, resulting in, well, a stylistic mess.
+Most unfortunately, the massive piers that flanked the four entrances were removed during the process.
+Architect Addis E. Noonan and Associates of San Antonio were responsible for the additions and remodeling.